elaeon/dama_ml/README.rst

 Warning
 =============
-    Although, the API is stable this work is in alpha steps and there are methods that have limited functionality.
+    Although, the API is stable this work is in alpha steps and there are methods that have limited functionality or aren't implemented.

 Overview